 I charge a small fee for private translation commissions.
-Don’t worry, it’s not much – just 1 Australian cent per Japanese character.
-For reference, most professional translators charge at least twice as much for the same amount.
+Don’t worry, it’s not much – just 2 Australian cents per Japanese character.
 See the full post for all the details!

 I bought this light novel thinking it was a cute knight/princess story but it was a gay romance instead

 Hey guys, I’m back with another review of an untranslated light novel that nobody has read or will ever read.
 But I liked it, so here’s a blog post about it.
 I will be spoiling the crap out of the entire novel, so here’s a fair warning in advance.
 I have a lot of ~FEELINGS~ to convey, so let’s jump right into it.